Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 where the Einstein notation is used (sum over repeated indices $j,k,l$), $\ten{u}\left(\ten{x},t\right)$ is the local displacement vector with its 3 components $u_i$, and $C_{jikl}$ are the fourth-order elasticity tensor components~\cite{royer_1999,royer2022elastic}.

 The effect of prestress is implemented thanks to the acoustoelastic theory~\cite{ogden_1997,destrade_2007}.
 It applies in the context of incremental displacements, \textit{i.e.} small dynamic perturbations on top of a large static deformation.
-As explained in a recent contribution~\cite{delory_eml_2023}, this consists in replacing the stiffness tensor of the undeformed isotropic elastic material, by a frequency and strain dependent elasticity tensor $\ten{C^\omega}$ which components write:
+As explained in a recent contribution~\cite{delory_eml_2023}, this consists in replacing the stiffness tensor of the undeformed isotropic elastic material assuming the applied prestress is homogeneous and in the time-harmonic case, by a frequency and strain dependent elasticity tensor $\ten{C^\omega}$ whose components write:

-with ${I}_{jikl} = \left(\delta_{jk}\delta_{il}+\delta_{jl}\delta_{ik}\right)$.
+with ${I}_{jikl} = \left(\delta_{jk}\delta_{il}+\delta_{jl}\delta_{ik}\right)$, and $\lambda_i,\lambda_j$ the stretch ratios in directions $\ten{e_i}$ and $\ten{e_j}$.
 Two distinct contributions show up here.
 The first one, $C^0_{jikl}(\lambda)$, are the components of a static tensor modified in order to take into account the effect of the static stretch according to the hyperelastic Mooney-Rivlin formalism (see Appendix~B for details).
 The second term incorporates the effects of viscoelasticity~\cite{antman_2004,destrade_2009}, thus integrating the impact of frequency.
-It features a dependence on both $\lambda$ and $\omega$, and underlines the interdependence between these two variables.
-In fact, separation of variables would be possible only if the second coefficient $\beta'$ vanished.
-Instead, for our elastomer a value of $\beta' = 0.29$ was determined in a previous work~\cite{delory_eml_2023}.
+It features a dependence on both the stretches $\lambda$ and the frequency $\omega$, and underlines the interdependence between these two variables.
+In fact, only if the second coefficient $\beta'$ vanishes, the elasticity tensor $\ten{C^\omega}$ given by equation~(\ref{eq:elasticitytensor}) is the sum of a function of $\lambda$ and of a function of $\omega$.
+Instead, for our elastomer, a value of $\beta' = 0.29$ was determined in a previous work~\cite{delory_eml_2023}.